-Operation of the proposed MCEP would not be expected to produce groundborne vibrations or groundborne noise levels.
-As University Drive is not a designated truck route within the City of Irvine it would not be expected produce any significant groundborne vibration, which would affect the project.
-Due to the project's proximity to student residence buildings in the other areas of Mesa Court, LRDP MM

-Noi-2a(iii) would be implemented during construction.
+Operation of the proposed UEC would not be expected to produce groundborne vibrations or groundborne noise levels.
+As Campus Drive, between University Drive and Culver Drive, is not a designated truck route within the City of Irvine it would not be expected to produce any significant groundborne vibration, which would affect the project.
+Due to the project's proximity to student residence buildings in Verano Place, LRDP MM Noi-2a(iii) would be implemented during construction.

-Noi-2A(viii)

-Loud construction activity such as jackhammering, concrete sawing, asphalt removal, pile driving, and large-scale grading operations occurring within 600 feet of a residence or an academic building shall not be scheduled during any finals week of classes.
+Noi-2A(viii) Loud construction activity such as jackhammering, concrete sawing, asphalt removal, pile driving, and large-scale grading operations occurring within 600 feet of a residence or an academic building shall not be scheduled during any finals week of classes.
 A finals schedule shall be provided to the construction contractor.